Arithmetic and Numeric Operations

 Returns:

-The max calculated from the pda
+The max calculated from the pda.

 Return type:

-numpy_scalars
+pdarray or numpy_scalars

 Raises: